whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Endless Predation Must End.md

 The _True Americanism_ study interviewed 40 men, 25 who volunteered to fight in the Vietnam war and 15 who took a stand to end that war, even at great personal risk.
 In the large majority of war volunteers, the men had grown up in traditional American families that researchers characterized as "conformistic," "emotionally isolated," and "autocratic," with adults emotionally lashing out at children while demanding respect in return, and even some physical abuse.
 The large majority of war-resisters grew up in households that researchers described as "warm," "gentle," and "friendly."[xxx-true americanism|p50]<sup>,</sup>[xxx-true americanism|p25]

 The differences in adulthood were profound.
 The war volunteers were aware they obeyed corrupt political leaders and were just cogs in a machine, and they were ok with this, telling the researchers things like, "somebody has got to be the cog in the wheel..." and "many people have got their thumb in the pie over there..." and "it doesn't matter to me why we're fighting or where we're fighting.
-It's my job as a soldier..."
+It's my job as a soldier..."[xxx-true americanism|p151]

 In other words, these men clearly had learned to ignore their own dignity and sense of right and wrong.
 They were not offering their sacred gifts.
 Instead of walking the most meaningful life imaginable, they were willing to be cogs in a machine they knew was corrupt.[xxx-true americanism|p151]